Nagendra1997/libmesibo/tutorial.md

 ```bash
 ./user2
 ```
-Note that the Connection status for `TestUser2` is online .
+Note that the Connection status for `TestUser2` is online.
 You can verify it from the console of your app.
-Now ,you can send a message from `TestUser1`.
-Run
+Now, you can send a message from
 ```
 ./user1
 ```